Chadar Trek 2020 for 8 Nights and 9 Days @ ₹ 21500

 Meals will be provided while on trek.
 Our cooks will be serving the simple vegetarian nutritious veg hot meals for breakfast and dinner during the camping.
 Pack lunch will be provided during the trek.
 (Rice pulao, potato, dal, local dishes, hot soups, eggs, breads, poha, sweet, tea, milk, high energy bars, dry fruits, juices etc. is the regular menu)

-Oxygen cylinders and first aid will be there during the trek.
+Oxygen cylinders and first aid will be there during the Chadar Trek 2020.
 Rescue and medical team will be available on call in case of any exigencies.